AshQuimby/SAB-Source/README.md

   Navigate the menus using the arrow keys or WASD.
 Press ESCAPE or SHIFT to go back to the previous menu.
 Press ENTER to confirm your selection.

   Player 1 uses WASD to move and select a character, F to attack, and Z to parry.
-Player 2 uses the arrow keys to move and sele, M to attack, and B to parry.
+Player 2 uses the arrow keys to move and select a character, M to attack, and B to parry.